IdiosApps/espanso-pinyin-tones/espanso-pinyin-tones/README.md

 package_author: "James Clark"
 package_repo: "https://github.com/IdiosApps/espanso-pinyin-tones"
 ---
-A package for typing Chinese pinyin tones
+## An Espanso package for typing Chinese pinyin tones

-Source code is available at https://github.com/IdiosApps/espanso-pinyin-tones

-Here is an example of input and output, demonstrating the package's usage:
+This package allows you to quickly and easily write characters marked with pinyin tones.
+For example, marked characters for the letter "e" can be created as follows:

 | Input      | Output |
 | ----------- | ----------- |